 Firstly, what exactly is an online exam?
 What does it look like this semester and how do you take it?

-“Think of any weekly multiple-choice quiz you might have done in Blackboard…rather than sitting in a (very cold and miserable) classroom on a random Tuesday to do your exam, you’ll be able to sit at your laptop in the comfort of your home with a warm blanket around your knees to do your online exam.
+“Think of any weekly multiple-choice quiz you might have done in Canvas…rather than sitting in a (very cold and miserable) classroom on a random Tuesday to do your exam, you’ll be able to sit at your laptop in the comfort of your home with a warm blanket around your knees to do your online exam.
 This type also has the advantage (for the lecturer) of not having to decipher handwriting!
-I know my lecturers would have really appreciated that!” – Alison Hillier, Senior Learning Advisor
+I know my lecturers would have really appreciated that!” – Senior Learning Advisor

 Exams scheduled in the formal exam period will be in one of two formats:

-- Online Timed Exam (Flexible Start): The exam will be available in the Assessment tab in Blackboard at the scheduled date and time on the exam timetable.
+- Online Timed Exam (Flexible Start): The exam will be available in the Assessment tab in Canvas at the scheduled date and time on the exam timetable.
 Students must complete the exam within an allocated time but may commence within a 9-hour period.

 The only exception to any of the above is if you are a student on a Reasonable Adjustment Plan.
 Check with AccessAbility to ensure that your Plan is being applied to online exams.